 There are multiple scenarios where this album feature gives you a unique opportunity to tell a story.
 Here are some ideas that I can instantly think of: Document your cooking venture step-by-step, map your hike, run or a bike trip with several pictures you take along the way.
 Companies can use the feature to walk their customers through a mini-tutorial.

 While in the beginning, Instagram was all about sharing photos, Instagram has since added a lot of features and options to give their users a ton more opportunities to engage, connect and interact.
 And users are appreciating the new features.
+And mixing up the types of posts in your feed is one step towards growing an audience on Instagram – and marketing your blog.

 Instagram keeps innovating and adding to the app.
 Recently they added live videos to the story feature.
 While posting photos on your feed is still great, there is so much more to discover and try out!